Related videos:

 The administration of President Donald Trump is developing a regulation that would allow immigration officials to deny certain asylum applications without first interviewing the applicants, according to internal government documents obtained by CBS News.

-The spokesperson added that the measure "would allow USCIS to avoid wasting time on asylum applications that it would otherwise refer to immigration proceedings and would enable undocumented foreigners to have their cases heard by a judge."
+The spokesperson added that the measure "would allow USCIS to avoid wasting time on asylum applications that it would otherwise refer to immigration proceedings and would enable illegal foreigners to have their cases heard by a judge."

 However, the initiative has raised alarm among immigrant advocates.

-Cruz noted that there are "many reasons" why applicants may submit their applications more than a year after entering the country, "including because they have been living in the country with a temporary status, such as a visa."
+Cruz stated that there are "many reasons" why applicants may submit their applications more than a year after entering the country, "including because they have been living in the country with a temporary status, such as a visa."

 "The government would be changing the rules for immigrants who have been navigating a complex immigration process, often for many years," the lawyer added.

-In November 2025, USCIS froze all asylum decisions after it was revealed that the suspect in an attack on two National Guard soldiers in Washington D.C. was an Afghan who had been granted asylum.
+In November 2025, USCIS suspended all asylum decisions after it was revealed that the suspect in an attack on two National Guard soldiers in Washington D.C. was an Afghan who had been granted asylum.

 Filed under: